Gumaiagu/website-builder/README.md

 # Web Site Builder

-This is a simple project that looks like Linktree, but in Django, that's not complete like it, but I at least understood about color and image fields.
+This is a simple project that looks like Linktree, but in Django, that's not complete like it, but at least Iunderstood about color and image fields.

 ## Executing